(International Tribunal for the Law of the Sea)

-The International Tribunal of the Law of the Sea is an independent judicial body established by the United Nations Convention on the Law of the Sea to adjudicate disputes arising out of the interpretation and application of the United Nations Convention on the Law of the Sea.
+The International Tribunal for the Law of the Sea is an independent judicial body established by the United Nations Convention on the Law of the Sea to adjudicate disputes arising out of the interpretation and application of the United Nations Convention on the Law of the Sea.
 The Tribunal is composed of 21 independent members, elected from among persons enjoying the highest reputation for fairness and integrity and of recognized competence in the field of the law of the sea.

 Number of Delegates: 21 Delegates